ankursoni/kubernetes-operator-roiergasias/examples/machine-learning/aws/README.md

 # roiergasias-aws-3-node2
 # this is because of the split workflow (count = 3) spread into 2 nodes (node1 and node2)

-# browse pods created by the above jobs
+# after all jobs are completed, browse pods created by the above jobs
 kubectl get pods -n roiergasias

 # check pod logs for the output and wait till the last one is completed